 - Robust — content must be robust enough to be interpreted by a wide variety of users and assistive technologies.

-- they not only help people with disabilities but also help older people and people from different cultures
+- Accessible websites not only help people with disabilities but also help older people and people from different cultures

-- agencies can reach a significantly larger portion of New Zealanders
+- Government organisations can reach a significantly larger portion of New Zealanders

 It’s easiest and cheapest to think about accessibility at the start of a project.
 If you work as a content person, designer or developer you should think about web accessibility while you are working.